mysqljs/mysql/Readme.md

 query.typeCast = false;
 ```

-## Debugging and Reporting Problems
+## Debugging and reporting problems

 If you are running into problems, one thing that may help is enabling the
 `debug` mode for the connection: